Abhinav1416/LinkSphere/README.md

 # LinkSphere — Full-Stack Professional Networking Platform

-LinkSphere is a full-stack LinkedIn clone designed to demonstrate scalable, secure, and production-ready web application skills.
-Built using React.js, Spring Boot, MySQL, and ElasticSearch, this project reflects deep expertise in both frontend and backend development, ideal for software engineering internship opportunities.
+LinkSphere is a full-stack LinkedIn clone designed to demonstrate scalable and secure web application skills.
+Built using React.js, Spring Boot, MySQL, and ElasticSearch, this project reflects deep expertise in both frontend and backend development.

 ## Demo